VocBench System Administration Manual

 It is possible to run Semantic Turkey as a system service.
 Instructions for doing so are reported on a dedicated section of the ST system administration manual.

 Serving the VocBench web application as a service mostly depends on where it is installed.
-In the typical ST installation package, the web application is provided as an set of static assets embedded in the same Karaf container hosting Semantic Turkey, so there is no other action to perform and ST and VB will be both started through the Karaf service.
+In the typical ST installation package, the web application is provided as an set of static assets embedded within the installtion of Semantic Turkey, so there is no other action to perform and ST and VB will be both started through Spring Boot.
 If the client is hosted on any other HTTP server, the relevant documentation for that server should be verified.

 Maintenance and Settings